 Meanwhile, Iceland continues to depend heavily on the fishing industry, which accounts for 40% of its exports.
 Geothermal and hydroelectric power, as well as aluminium smelting, are also important, as the country gradually returns to the high growth, low unemployment economy it enjoyed before the crash.

 Skills shortages exist, however, in areas such as construction, healthcare, IT and tourism.

 To find vacancies you can search for jobs in Iceland at:

-For an extensive list of job boards and online resources in Icelandic, see EURES in Iceland - How to find a job.
 If you are in Iceland, local newspapers and trade unions are good places to find openings and it's also worth registering with recruitment agencies.

 How to get a job in Iceland

 According to the Icelandic Directorate of Labour, most jobs in the country are never advertised.
 This means that you'll need to send speculative applications to companies that you are interested in working for.
 Use social media platforms such as LinkedIn to build a local network and contact prospective employers.